abhishekbisht1429/Docs/Python.md

 #### Special Attributes
 - Each object has some special attributes which have a naming convention that starts with double underscores and ends with double underscores - `__attribute_name__` .
-- Some set of these special attributes are common to all objects but some are available only in certain types of objects.
+- Some set of special attributes are common to all objects but some are available only in certain type of objects.
 - These attributes can refer to an object storing some information about the current object.
-For, example, the `__name__` attribute, which is present only in class-objects, refers to a string object containing name of the class/type.
+For, example, the `__name__` attribute, which is present only in class-objects, is a string object containing name of the class/type.
-- Likewise, these attributes can also refer to an object containing some set of instructions which are executable.
+- Likewise, these attributes can also refer to an object containing set of instructions to be run.
-- In this section we will describe some of the common special attributes that are necessary for a python programmer to understand.
+- In this section we will describe some of the common special-attributes that are necessary for a python programmer to understand.
-  	- `__init__` : It is a special attribute that
+  	- `__init__` : It is a special attribute that refers to
+  	-
 -  It is to be noted that the `__init__` method defined earlier is also a special method that works as the constructor for the object.
 Whenever a new object for a class is created, the first method of the object that is called by default is `__init__` .
 It is used like a constructor to initialise some instance variables or do some other initialisation task.
 - There are several other special methods such as `__add__`, `__mul__`, `__str__` .
 These can be used to achieve operator overloading for the objects, like in C++.
 - We will discuss a special method `__call__` here which is necessary to understand the process of explicit object creation.